javadevop01/CodeAlpha---Hangman/README.md

-# Hangman Game — CodeAlpha
+# Hangman Game - Project

-A simple text-based Hangman game made in Python for my CodeAlpha .
+A simple text-based Hangman game made in Python .

 ## Features
 - Player guesses a word one letter at a time.